 In addition, the Summit most interestingly including talks from the selected innovators themselves.
 Furthermore and keynote speeches from Suzy Amis Cameron, author and Co-founder of MUSE School and Saku Tuominen, Founder of HundrED.
 Both will speak about the need to focus on sustainability in education.
 Other guest presenters include Senator Henry Stern, environmental activist and health advocate, Kelly Chapman Meyer, Co-Founder of the American Heart Association Teaching Gardens.
 Finally, Paul Hudak, the MUSE School’s Seed-To-Table Manager.
 All who therefore will give a keynote address.
 Thereby followed by student-guided tours of 200 garden beds.

-Since last March, HundrED and MUSE set out to discover ten innovations in K-12 that have the potential to increase sustainability in schools across the globe.
+Since last March, HundrED and MUSE set out to discover ten innovations in K-12.
+Those that have the potential to increase sustainability in schools.
+I mean across the globe.
 Dubbed HundrED’s Spotlight on Sustainability, the research-based initiative shares impactful, scalable innovations that address educational solutions to overcome the growing environmental challenges facing the planet.
 Innovators evaluated by an advisory board and the ten chosen recipients selected based on impact, scalability and for addressing sustainability in education in a fresh way.

 The ten innovators selected as part of HundrED’s Spotlight on Sustainability include:

 Engineering Brightness, Colorado, United States – Most interestingly, 1.3 billion people suffer from unreliable electricity.
 So through creating lanterns, students gain confidence in engineering, electronics and philanthropy.

 Global Children’s Designathon, Amsterdam, Netherlands Structured workshops for children to therefore invent, build and present self-devised solutions.
 Solutions all around most importantly Sustainable Development Goals.

 Kids Can!
 Innovation Camp, Manila, Philippines – E+STEAM (Empathy+STEAM), design-thinking and passion-based learning aligned with Sustainable Development Goals.